Brand0nLe/LeBMiniCh9RestaurantPickerEndpoint/README.md

 Mini Challenge 9 - Restaurant Picker Endpoint

-Web API project that will give the user 3 options to choose from.In my case I chose asian food, fast food, and beverages as my 3 options.
+Web API project that will give the user 3 options to choose from.
+In my case I chose asian food, fast food, and beverages as my 3 options.
 There is an instructions page at /minich9/ But by entering ASIAN, FAST, or DRINKS the user will get a randomized restaurant/business sent back to them.
 I also included error messages for when anything else is entered it will prompt them to enter it in correctly and I also provided links that they can click as well.

 # Directions:
 1. Open the file in visual studio code.